ryanbates1990/dnd/spitballin.md

 - itemizing a couple services
 - itemize some locations with basic descriptions/characters within each district
 - come up with an adventure site for each faction??
+- we need to come up with one off locations within the city for prison etc.

 ## History Note
 - Undead and other evil remnants weren't behind the screen with the divine quarantine was issued.
 This creates certain dangers and superstitions.